An effective security team is more than just personnel and equipment, it requires training, ideally including a medical compontent.

 You could learn the foundational medical skills, in a 2.5-hour course.

 The course is offered online, so you can take it when and where you have time.
 What if your place of worship had a trauma kit colocated with the AED and instead of just learning CPR, your security team and community learned how to save lives from an active violent incident?

 Discounts are available for groups of six or more, please email us for details.

 Mike Shertz, MD is a board-certified, practicing Emergency Medicine Physician and former Army Special Forces medic.
-He has trained individuals all over the world and brings you real-world examples and experience in an easy to absorb course.
+He has trained individuals all over the world and brings you real-world examples and experience in an easy-to-absorb course.
 You’ll learn the science behind the techniques so you really understand what needs to be done and can do it under stress, as well as how to keep yourself and those you care about safe while you treat casualties.
 You’ll see lectures followed by hands-on skills demonstrations.
-With a small investment, you could train right alongside the videos from computer this weekend in less time than it takes to watch a movie.
+With a small investment, you could train right alongside the videos from you computer this weekend in less time than it takes to watch a movie.